Gibbatron/Gibbatron.github.io/rnaseq-course-d2.md

 ---

 - If we were to encounter an error whilst running a pipeline, we can check the log file that is created.
-- To do this, we need to use the `ls -la` command to show hidden files.
 - We will see a file named `.nextflow.log`.
 This file is what contains the pipeline running information.
+- We can also find this file by using `ls -la` command in the terminal window.

 ---
 #### fastq files